 Yes, you can definitely make this lentil salad in advance.
 After making this salad, place it in an airtight container and place it in the fridge, at least for a couple of days.
 Make sure to seal the container tightly or else it will go stale.

-Serve dish as an appetizer or as a side to a main dish.
-This Moroccan Lentil Salad will do well with a portion of grilled chicken breast.
-Try out the meatless burger with this lentil salad recipe as well.
-We guarantee that it's going to be an amazing gastronomic experience.
+ConclusionAside from being a great main dish for busy weekday lunches, you can also serve this dish as a colorful appetizer or as a side to your main course.
+This Moroccan Lentil Salad will pair well with a portion of grilled chicken breast.
+To have a true vegan experience, try out the meatless burger with this lentil salad recipe as well.

 Have your own special recipe to share?
 Submit Your Recipe Today!